8 Methods of Composting is what I consider to be the most commonly used methods of composting for a business or home environment.

-For others it is hard work especially if you are getting on in years.
-But you can get some mechanised ones that make turning easier.
+For others, it is hard work especially if you are getting on in years.
+But you can get some mechanized ones that make turning easier.

 You often need two of these systems so you can let one sit for a few months to fully decompose before you empty it.
 While this is happening you fill the other one up.

-If you are only filling it with green and brown waste then a bay system would be just as good though you may have to watch out for snakes and rats nesting in the warm compost.
+If you are only filling it with green and brown waste then a bay system would be just as good though you not have the space and will have to watch out for snakes and rats nesting in the warm compost.

 4. Worm Farm Composting